pgniewko/rndmesh/README.md

 LICENSE
 =====
 The library is open-source.
-If you want to cite the library in any published work please contact me at pawel.gniewek@berkeley.edu for an information about credits or check my [website](http://meetpg.pl/notes.html).
+If you want to cite the library in any published work please contact me at gniewko.pablo@gmail.com for an information about credits or check my [website](http://meetpg.pl/notes.html).

 COPYRIGHT NOTICE
 ================